qawolf/qawolf/docs/docs/review_test_code.md

 If you [replace the generated selector](edit_test_code#use-custom-selectors) with a custom selector, QA Wolf will wait until it finds an element matching that selector.
 If no match is found before the [timeout](api#qaw_find_timeout_ms), the test fails.

-If you [specify a target attribute](api#qaw_find_attribute) like `data-qa` when creating a test, the generated code will include that attribute whenever possible.
+If you [specify an attribute](api#qaw_find_attribute) like `data-qa` when creating a test, the generated code will include that attribute whenever possible.
 For example, create a test:

 ```bash
 QAW_FIND_ATTRIBUTE=data-qa npx qawolf create www.myawesomesite.com myTest